 Furry brown and green, adult Smaller Parasa moths start their lives as short, stubby caterpillars that look more like slugs.

-In adults, the head, thorax, and a thick, straight band on the forewings are green.
+In adults, the head, thorax, and a thick band on the forewings are green.
 The furry legs, upper corner and bottom edge of the forewings are brown.
 This species is active later in the summer and into autumn in the eastern part of its range.
-Look for them in woodlands and deciduous forests.
+Look for it in woodlands and deciduous forests.

 Scientific Name: Parasa chloris